Madhira

 Madhira is a municipality situated in the Khammam district of the Indian state of Telangana, falling within the Madhira Assembly Constituency.
-It is the headquarters of Madhira mandal of Khammam division and is positioned approximately 230 kilometers (140 miles) east of the state capital, Hyderabad.
-Additionally, it is situated 53 kilometers (33 mi) from the district headquarters Khammam and is bordered by Andhra Pradesh state on three sides.
+It is the headquarters of Madhira mandal of Khammam division and is positioned approximately 230 km east of the state capital, Hyderabad.
+Additionally, it is situated 53 km from the district headquarters of Khammam and is bordered by Andhra Pradesh on three sides.